kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 ## Computational Graph of Batch Normalization Layer

-I think one of the things I learned from the cs231n class that helped me most understanding backpropagation was the explenation through computational graphs.
+I think one of the things I learned from the cs231n class that helped me most understanding backpropagation was the explanation through computational graphs.
 These Graphs are a good way to visualize the computational flow of fairly complex functions by small, piecewise differentiable subfunctions.
 For the BatchNorm-Layer it would look something like this:

 <div class="fig figcenter fighighlight">
   <img src="/images/bn_backpass/BNcircuit.png">